-- ii. use an appropriate mechanism to defer part of the developer contributions requirement to a later date, and/ or - iii. as a last resort, refuse planning permission if the development would be unsustainable without inclusion of the unfunded infrastructure requirements.
+- ii. use an appropriate mechanism to defer part of the developer contributions requirement to a later date, or - iii. as a last resort, refuse planning permission if the development would be unsustainable without inclusion of the unfunded infrastructure requirements taking into account reasonable contributions from elsewhere including CIL